These Home Improvements Could Save You Money in the Long Run

 Changing your lighting options to greener varieties saves money in two main ways.
 Firstly, eco-friendly bulbs consume less energy which translates to more savings on your utility bills.

 Greener bulbs also emit less heat when compared to incandescent ones and this helps keep the home cooler.
 You won’t have to run your air conditioner or fans as much, so you’ll save on lighting and cooling!

-Interior Firm: Design Geeks Sdn.
+View this project by Design Geeks Sdn.
 Bhd.

 Switch to compact fluorescents or LEDs (or both) and be sure to discuss lighting plans with your designer to achieve cost-friendly, optimum illumination with the right types/number of fixtures.

 And speaking of cooling, air conditioner power consumption usually makes up the largest sum of your electricity bill.
 One way to run your air conditioner more efficiently (to lower energy electricity bills) is to ensure that conditioned air isn’t escaping from your home.